New in v2.0 π¶

 task = mteb.get_task("NanoArguAnaRetrieval")

-prediction_folder = "model_predictions"
+prediction_folder = "path/to/model_predictions"

 res = mteb.evaluate(